isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 	./dataproc-initialization-actions/jupyter/launch-jupyter-interface.sh: line 75: conditional binary operator expected

-Turns out that I was using an 'old' version on Bash (even though I'm on Mac OS 10.12.6).
+Via github issues, I found out I was using an 'old' version on Bash (even though I'm on Mac OS 10.12.6).
 Therefore I needed to modify the launcher script, removing the double square bracket where checking of 'X' was done (clearly it had).

 I have made this start up script public in a `gist <https://gist.github.com/Gibbsdavidl/b7d85d590b169cce139db29ef9b38b90>`_.
+It would just need to replace the same file in the dataproc-initialization-actions dir.
+I have the dataproc-initialization-actions cloned in my working directory.

 ::